rzuritamilla/phr/os_ab_jul19/PITCHME.md

 ### The broiler chicken

 @ul
-- Changes in breeding, diet and farming practices have at least doubled its body size and achieved a fivefold increase in body mass since
+- Changes in breeding, diet and farming practices have at least doubled its body size and achieved a fivefold increase in body mass.

 - The skeletal morphology, pathology, bone geochemistry and genetics of modern broilers are demonstrably different to those of their ancestors.

-- Broiler chickens, now unable to survive without human intervention, have a combined mass exceeding that of all other birds on Earth
+- Broiler chickens, now unable to survive without human intervention, have a combined mass exceeding that of all other birds on Earth.
 @ulend

 Note: This novel morphotype symbolizes the unprecedented human reconfiguration of the Earth's biosphere. https://doi.org/10.1098/rsos.180325